Nutrition and Food Science with a concentration in Dietetics

 Accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, the B.S. in Nutrition and Food Science with a concentration in Dietetics prepares students for careers in a variety of clinical, community and wellness settings.
 As part of the program, students complete a series of courses called the Didactic Program in Dietetics (DPD) and, when they graduate, receive, not only the baccalaureate degree, but also an ACEND Verification Statement which enables them to apply to a post-graduate Academy of Nutrition and Dietetics (AND) Dietetic Internship, the completion of which is the final prerequisite to taking the Registration Examination to become a Registered Dietitian (RD).

 Incoming freshmen and transfer students who are interested in becoming Registered Dietitians must start their course of study in one of the other three concentrations in the B.S. in Nutrition and Food Science Program: Applied Nutrition, Food Systems, or Food Science.
 Students in those concentrations who wish to be admitted to the Dietetics concentration must apply after having completed the following four courses: NUFD192 (Nutrition with Lab), NUFD150 (Food Composition and Scientific Preparation), MATH109 (Statistics), and CHEM113 (Fundamentals of Chemistry) or their equivalents.
 In order to be accepted into the Dietetics concentration, students must have obtained an overall GPA of at least 3.2 at Montclair State with no grades lower than a “C” (2.0).
 Applications are accepted and evaluated every May, after grades from the Spring semester are posted.
 (Please see Student Handbook at left for a sample application.)
 Because of other General Education requirements they must complete, freshmen may not be able to apply until the end of their sophomore year.
-Students can apply for admittance to the Dietetics concentration as many times as they would like.

 The Second Bachelor’s Degree in Nutrition and Food Science with a concentration in Dietetics